The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Galaxies on the lightcones

+Note that with this definition of the lightcone estimator we aim to reproduce that used on individual snapshots as closely as possible, while also eliminating edge effects of the kind identified by \citet{Nock2010}.
+If one were to create a lightcone by replicating a single snapshot periodically through all space, our lightcone estimate would be identical with that from the snapshot itself, except on scales where the simulation autocorrelation function becomes anisotropic because of the cubic periodicity of the simulation.
+We will see below that such anisotropic effects are easily detectable at the BAO scale in our MTNG740 simulations because projection directions are isotropically distributed in our full-sky lightcones but are always parallel to the principal directions in our snapshots.

+For measuring the average counts of neighbouring galaxies we have typically employed 150 logarithmic bins in $r_{\rm p}$ between 1.5~kpc and 370~Mpc (except for the close-up analysis of the BAO region in Fig.~\ref{fig:twoPoint_zoom}, where we used still finer bins).
+For every chosen target galaxy, we determine the exact number count with the help of a parallel tree-based algorithm that hierarchically groups the galaxies.
+If a node of the tree falls fully inside a bin, all galaxies of the node can be counted at once and the tree walk along the corresponding branch can be ended.
+This allows an efficient computation of the correlation function at large distances even if the size of the set D is very large.
+For the measurements presented here, we have however, for computational convenience, downsampled the number of primary targets to 2 million if ${\rm D_t}$ was bigger than this number.

-We first compare clustering in a lightcone shell with $0.4 < z < 0.6$ to that in a snapshot at the middle of this interval, $z=0.5$.
+In Figure~\ref{fig:twoPoint}, we first compare clustering in a lightcone shell with $0.4 < z < 0.6$ to that in a snapshot at the middle\footnote{For the $z=0.4$ to 0.6 redshift interval, the mean comoving-volume weighted redshift is $z=0.5141$, which we here approximate with the mean arithmetic average of the shells' boundary redshifts, and similarly for the $0.9 < z < 1.1$ interval.} of this interval, $z=0.5$.
 The former has substantially lower noise than the latter because of its substantially larger volume.
-Interestingly, while the clustering measured in these different ways agrees very well for distances $r_{\rm p}$ smaller than a few Mpc (to $\sim 1$ percent accuracy or even better), the situation degrades at separations of $\sim 10\,{\rm Mpc}$ and larger.
-Here the snapshot estimate becomes systematically lower than the lightcone estimate.
-The story is very similar if we compare the redshift shell $0.8 < z < 1.0$ to a single snapshot measurement at $z=1.0$.
-Again, the results are in very good agreement for $r_{\rm p} < 3\,{\rm Mpc}$, but the difference grows to several percent at larger separations.
-The difference here is due to a bias in the estimator caused by the boundaries which occur at the redshift limits of the lightcone shells but are absent in the (periodic) snapshot output \citep[e.g.][]{Nock2010}.
+Interestingly, the clustering measured in these different ways agrees very well for distances $r_{\rm p}$ between 20 kpc to 20 Mpc (to $\sim 1$ percent accuracy or even better).
+The situation degrades slightly at separations below 20~kpc, where differences of up to 10 percent show up.
+We have verified that these can be attributed to small inaccuracies in the orbit interpolation of our semi-analytic code, which affect the positions of galaxies on the lightcone.
+Using fewer snapshots than we have employed increases these differences, consistent with this explanation.

+For $r_{\rm p}$ in the range 20 Mpc to 100 Mpc, larger deviations of size 5-10 percent show up.
+In this regime also the differences between the A- and B-measurements become noticeably larger, indicating that here the results become sensitive to cosmic variance, to the precise way in which the averaging and projection of the correlation function are done, and to exactly which part of the snapshot volume is mapped into the lightcone shell.
+Finally, the relative differences between lightcone-shell and snapshot results become quite large at distances beyond 100~Mpc, chiefly because the correlation function itself becomes very small, anisotropic and eventually even negative there.
+We will examine this region separately below.